A Different Way to Raise Your Kids

 Rosemond convinces us that sound parenting will do away with behavioral problems completely, and he's got proof.

-Long before Rosemond had figured out what was going on in the world of psycho-babble parenting techniques (as he calls it), his son had been given three or four abnormal behavioral labels by his teacher while he was in the third grade.
+Long before Rosemond had figured out what was going on in the world of psycho-babble parenting techniques, his son had been given three or four abnormal behavioral labels by his teacher while he was in the third grade.

 The teacher told John she would not pass his son on to the fourth grade at the end of the year.

-In response, and after much discussion with his wife Willie, John and Willie decided to ditch the modern parenting theories John had been trained to believe were so true in college.
+In response, and after much discussion with his wife Willie, John and Willie decided to ditch the modern parenting theories John had been steeped in during medical school.

 Instead, they adopted the common sense parenting practices of their parent's generation.
 As John tells the story, their son's abnormal behavior was miraculously cured.